jemmyw/vite-plugin-magical-svg/README.md

 can use in `<use href='???'/>`.
 And I couldn't find any decent plugin that makes working with them easy.
 They all had a problem that made using them a pain, or outright impractical.
 Here's a list of the problems I encountered:

 - References in SVG files are never processed. `<image href='...'/>` would never get processed and the referenced asset is ignored.
 - The generated sprite include ALL icons, even unused ones.
 Just picking the right icons from a pack isn't an option.
 - There are no options to output to a separate file and reference it.
 Inlining is apparently the only way.
 - Selectively tell to not process a specific SVG isn't possible (e.g.: A logo, or SVGs that break when encapsulated in a symbol).
 - You can't make different sprites, it's only all-in-one.

-So I decided to make my own tool to solve all this problems.
+So I decided to make my own tool to solve all these problems.
 Introducing: the Magical SVG plugin. 🪄

 ## Install
 ```